ranveer5289/SiteGenesis-OCAPI/README.md

 # SiteGenesis-OCAPI
-SiteGenesis using OCAPI and ExpressJs framework
+Demandware SiteGenesis using OCAPI and ExpressJs framework